 When a credit card processor opens a new account, they view it as extending some level of credit to their new customer.
 This is because the processor is liable for any refunds demanded by your customers, called chargebacks, if you, the merchant, is unable or unwilling to pay.
 Offshore, the processor may be limited to withholding future transactions and closing the account.
 If the merchant is a high volume low dollar account they will obviously pay the chargeback.
 If they are a low volume high dollar account they may be unwilling to pay…and simply open a new account elsewhere.
 Most sophisticated merchants will run two or more merchant accounts for this reason.

 Consider the best jurisdiction for your offshore company:

 Setting up your company on some rock may be extremely easy, cheap, require no reporting, and cost nothing in taxes, but it may not be the best decision if you want to accept payments online.

 Register a business and a bank account in your target jurisdiction:

-Call iPayTotal now to get more details about offshore merchant account.
+Contact iPayTotal now to get more details about an offshore merchant account.